smaurice101/maadsbml/docs/source/finddist.rst

 Outputs: Distribution Image
 """""""""""""""""""""

-2. Image of your distribution curve mapped to your data, as shown below (showing the TOP 7 distributions):
+2. Image of your distribution curve mapped to your data, as shown below (showing the TOP 7 BEST distributions):

    .. figure:: dist1.png
       :scale: 50%